bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 26°
-- Mostly Clear
+- Clear
-- 81% humidity
+- 78% humidity
 - 11 mph wind
-- 29% cloud cover
+- 0% cloud cover
 - 44 AQI 🟩
 - About 1.6 inches of snow on the ground